justin-2028/justin-2028/README.md

 <!--
 **justin-2028/justin-2028** is a special repository because its `README.md` (this file) appears on your GitHub profile.
-I need to grind to attend OC Fair with the coaches. wtf is going on between izzy and her bf, this is why hs dating is moronic in 90% of cases ig its bittersweet now hehehe jay meeting today prepare now 400th contribution pog so bored, also raymond got her somehow niceee also josh is a god Here are some ideas to get you started: wrote down what lessons i've learned from anime, seemed to help with my obsession with love is war lately thank god
+I need to grind to attend OC Fair with the coaches. wtf is going on between izzy and her bf, this is why hs dating is moronic in 90% of cases ig its bittersweet now hehehe jay meeting today prepare now 400th contribution pog so bored, also raymond got her somehow niceee also josh is a god yeee the paprika dude is best stu
+Here are some ideas to get you started: wrote down what lessons i've learned from anime, seemed to help with my obsession with love is war lately thank god
 - 🔭 I’m currently working on ...UCI Ethics Center Internship about to enter module 3 pog hoenstly i gotta work harder for that